seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 Oh, and we know something about how much they weigh (`body_mass_g`).
 I'm not a penguin expert, but I suspect that we'll see differences in some of the bodily features if we compare the different species.

-Maybe we'll see that below?
+Maybe we'll see that later?

 ### Get the number of observations